 Metal detecting is permitted at more than 30 state parks throughout Washington.
 Users of metal detectors must register first with Washington State Parks and comply with posted regulations.
 The registration form, rules, and a list of parks that allow detecting may be found online in the Metal Detecting in Washington State Parks brochure, or by calling park staff at (360) 902-8500 or from the Washington Telecommunications Relay Service at (800) 833-6388.
+You also may complete the registration form online.

 Metal detecting areas vary in each park.
 Some parks allow detecting in developed public-use areas and unoccupied campsites, while other parks allow detecting in specific areas only.
 See below to view or print maps showing areas open to metal detecting.